 The history minor consists of a minimum of five units of coursework, of which at least four courses (4.0 units) must be above the 100 level and at least one course (1.0 unit) at the 300 level (excluding 350).
 Of these five courses, at least three courses (3.0 units) shall represent a coherent and integrated field of interest, such as, for example, American history, Medieval and Renaissance history, or social history.
 Of the other courses, at least one course (1.0 unit) shall be in a different field.
 Normally at least four courses (4.0 units) must be taken at Wellesley, and related courses in other departments will not count toward the minor.

 The only path to honors is the senior thesis.
 Students must have a grade-point average of 3.5 or higher in courses applied to the major and must complete 6 of the 9 major units of coursework before the end of their junior year.
-For additional information, please consult the departmental website or ask at the History office.
-See Academimc Distinctions.
+Please consult our Honors page or ask at the History office.

 Students interested in obtaining certification to teach history in the Commonwealth of Massachusetts should consult the chair of the Education Department.

-Students interested in a major combining history and international relations should consider the interdepartmental major in International Relations-History, listed under International Relations.
+Students interested in a major combining history and international relations should consider the interdepartmental major in International Relations-History.